mcnuttandrew/prong/README.md

 }
 ```

 If none of these work for you there is also a function query type.
-This is obviously the most expensive to run, so should be avoided where possible.
+This is obviously the most expensive to run, so should be avoided where possible

+## Local development

+Clone the repo as you might usually.

+1. install package deps (cd packages/prong-editor, yarn)
+2. install docs deps (cd sites/docs, yarn)
+3. run some scripts (cd sites/docs, yarn post-build, yarn prep-data)
+4. Run locally (cd sites/docs, yarn dev)